-According to Becky Lundgren, DVM, treatment for the systemic effects of SLE is based around the use of immunosuppressive drugs.
+According to Becky Lundgren, DVM, treatment for the systemic effects of SLE is based on the use of immunosuppressive drugs.
 Most commonly, prednisone is used.
 This is a corticosteroid type of medication which is used for many medical conditions.
 When it is used to treat an autoimmune disease, high doses are needed and come with numerous potential side effects, including:

 - Excessive thirst or urination

 - Stomach ulcers

 - Increased susceptibility to infections